gavinballard/mpk-codechallenge/readme.md

 #Medicinpriser - Code challenge#

-Your mission, should you choose to accept it, is to crate a simple game of **Tic-tac-toe**.
-The game should be structured using angular controllers and views.
-This starter pack contains a base structure of angular with an empty start view.
-The game should at least be able to handle state and the high score of who is winning.
+Your mission, should you choose to accept it, is to create a simple game of **Tic-tac-toe**.
+The game should be structured using Angular controllers and views.
+This starter pack contains a basic Angular application structur with an empty starting view.
+The game should - at a minimum - be able to handle state and the high score of who is winning.
 It is not nessesary to implement a computer to play against, a 2 player game in the browser is fine.
-You can spend as much or little time as you feel is necessary but **no more than 5 hours**.
-It is okay to submit a non-finished project as long as the base functionallity is there.
+You can spend as much or little time as you feel is necessary, but **no more than 5 hours**.
+It is okay to submit a non-finished project as long as the base functionality is there.

 ![Tic-Tac-Toe](source/images/TicTacToe.png)